codepo8/developer-advocacy-handbook/working-with-your-company.md

 This can actually be a much harder job than dealing with the outside.
 The reason is that people on the inside have both more information about and a different relationship to the products you advocate.

 That can mean that whilst the outside world is excited about a certain product, people on the inside aren't proud of it at all.
 And getting praise for a job you considered not done well isn't a good feeling.
-It makes you feel like people don't appreciate your efforts.
-The journey towards releasing a product can be painful, frustrating and sometimes just plain confusing.
-Sometimes products are highly successful but bleed money.
+It makes you feel like people don't appreciate your efforts at all.

+The journey towards releasing a product can be painful, frustrating and sometimes plain confusing.
+For example, highly successful products can bleed money.
-That could lead to a lot of bad blood in the company as other, more lucrative or efficient products don't get the same resources.
+That could lead to a lot of frustration in the company as other, more lucrative or efficient products don't get the same resources.

-Your job as a developer advocate is to listen to people on the inside, understand their problems and communicate with management to try and sort out these issues.
-You also need to ensure that you remind people of facts instead of chiming in with bad rumours - what the outside world says about the company and products might not necessarily be the real picture.
+Your job as a developer advocate is to listen to people on the inside, understand their problems and communicate with management to try and fix these issues.
+You also need to ensure that you remind people of facts instead of chiming in with bad rumours.
+What the outside world says about the company and products might not necessarily be the real picture.

-Frustrated people are also likely to say bad things about their company on social media and elsewhere and that isn't only a problem for your products but could also be a bad move for their career.
+Frustrated people are likely to say bad things about their company on social media and elsewhere.
+That isn't only a problem for your products but could also be a bad move for their career.
 Often you will find yourself being a sounding board for the frustrations of the people building the products and a mentor to keep them from saying things